 Tim Bezbatchenko — President and General Manager

-Currently in his fourth year with Columbus Crew, Tim Bezbatchenko was named Columbus Crew President and General Manager on January 4, 2019.
+Currently in his fourth year with Columbus Crew, Tim Bezbatchenko was named Crew President & General Manager on January 4, 2019.
 In his role, Bezbatchenko leads both the Club’s business and soccer operations.
 Bezbatchenko’s previous experience includes serving as Toronto FC’s Senior Vice President of Soccer Operations & General Manager from 2013-2018 and working as the Senior Director of Player Relations and Competition for Major League Soccer from 2010-2013.
 In 2021, Bezbatchenko was named to the Forty Under 40 by the Sports Business Journal, an annual honor that celebrates the best young talent in sports business.

 Before his time in Toronto, Bezbatchenko worked as the Senior Director of Player Relations and Competition for MLS from 2010-2013, a role in which he oversaw all MLS rosters, the MLS player pool, and team salary budgets.
 Additionally, he was responsible for youth and player development initiatives for the League.